-5.2 Fiscal backing and other constraints on monetary policy
+Fiscal backing and other constraints on monetary policy 5.2

-So far, we have assumed that the central bank can set $T_h$ and $T_f$ freely.
-In reality, however, the central bank of a monetary union is likely to face restrictions on its unconventional monetary interventions.
+So far, we have assumed that the central bank can set T_h and T_f freely.
+In reality, however, the central bank of a monetary union is likely to face restrictions on its anti-fragmentation monetary interventions.
 For instance, the central bank may lack fiscal backing from national governments.
-This consideration comes into play when the monetary authority wishes to transfer to a country more than its seignorage revenue.
-As an example, imagine that under the optimal unconventional monetary policy $T_h > M/P^T$ .
-Under this policy stance, not only the government in country f does not receive any transfer, but it actually has to transfer fiscal resources to the central bank $(T_f < 0)$ .
+This consideration comes into play when the monetary authority wishes to transfer to a country more than its monetary income.
+As an example, imagine that under the optimal anti-fragmentation monetary policy $T_h > M/P^T$.
+Under this policy stance, not only the government in country f does not receive any transfer, but it actually has to transfer fiscal resources to the central bank $(T_f < 0)$.
 So this policy is feasible only if the central bank is fiscally backed by country f.
-Absent fiscal backing, transfers from the central bank are capped by total seignorage revenue $(T_i \leq M/P^T)$ .
-Moreover, regulatory or political constraints may impose even tighter restrictions on the design of unconventional monetary programs.
+Absent fiscal backing, transfers from the central bank are capped by total monetary income $(T_i \leq M/P^T)$.
+Moreover, regulatory or political constraints may impose even tighter restrictions on the design of anti-fragmentation monetary programs.